OnSSET/ClusterbasedExtraction/README.md

 # Cluster-based_extraction_OnSSET
 Developed in order to facilitate the GIS extraction for OnSSET when the population base layer in the analysis is a polygon layer

-As of March 2020, there are three versions of the plugin:
+As of February 2021, there are three versions of the plugin:

 * **Option 1**.
 Works for QGIS 3.10 (latest LTR)
 * **Option 2**.
 Works for QGIS 3.4